jufantozzi/Qiwi.gg-downloader/README.md

 # Qiwi.gg Downloader - TraxDB Downloader + mp3 converter

-This branch download all .flac files from the js code of traxDB releases and convert them to mp3 at 320KBPs

 Qiwi.gg Downloader is a utility tool that facilitates downloading all files in a folder, hosted by `qiwi.gg`

 ## How it works